 CRM pricing varies depending on the provider, features, and the number of users.
 Here’s a general breakdown:

 - Free or basic plans work well for startups and small businesses.
-For instance, HubSpot CRM has a solid free plan.
+For instance, Zoho CRM has a free trial.

 - Mid-tier subscriptions range from $20 to $75 per user per month.
 These plans include automation and integrations.